-where LHS of the first equality is the right action of $u$ while LHS of the second equality is the right action of $u^{-1}$.
+where the left side of the first equality is the right action of $u$ while the left side of the second equality is the right action of $u^{-1}$.
 The eigenvalue of the central element $u^n$ is thus $z^n$.
 It was shown in~\cite{GL} that the endomorphism ring of standard modules is one dimensional, so any central element must act like a multiple of the identity on a standard module; finding the eigenvalue is then simply a matter of choosing a convenient element $x$ such that computing $Y x$ is easy.
-For example, using $x$ which is filled by non-nested arcs from the right and the rest are the $2k$ through lines, we calculate that the choice~\eqref{eq:u-act-standard} for the action of $u$ also fixes the eigenvalues of the central elements $Y$ and~$\bar{Y}$, as follows:
+For example, using $x$ which is filled by non-nested arcs from the right and the rest are the $2k$ through lines, we find that the choice~\eqref{eq:u-act-standard} for the action of $u$ also fixes the eigenvalues of the central elements $Y$ and~$\bar{Y}$ as follows:

 To see this, we first recall the diagram presentation for $b$ in~\eqref{eq:b-diag}.
 Applying then $ -\q b$ to the chosen~$x$ and expanding the braid-crossings according to the rules in Figure~\ref{fig:br-diag}, only one configuration has a non-zero contribution that corresponds to the factor $z^{-1} (-\q)^{-k}$.
 As an example of such a calculation for $k=1$, $n=4$, we have